The High-Precision Clinic: Why AI Changes Your Real Estate Math

 Real Estate Impact

-What this means for your next lease: You may need fewer total rooms but higher acuity design—better soundproofing for sensitive conversations, more specialized equipment placement, premium finishes that reduce patient anxiety during complex procedures.
+What this means for your next lease: you may need fewer total rooms but higher-acuity design — better soundproofing for sensitive conversations, more specialized equipment placement, premium finishes that reduce patient anxiety during complex procedures.

 Care coordination and billing calls are why you have 5 people at the front desk and a full-time billing team occupying substantial real estate.